WHAT IS AGDA?

 WHY WAS IT CREATED?

-The National Archives of the United Arab Emirates (“NA”) collects documents of special historical value to the UAE, Gulf Cooperation Council states and the Arabian Peninsula, both from within the UAE and from abroad.
+The National Library and Archives of the United Arab Emirates (“NLA”) collects documents of special historical value to the UAE, Gulf Cooperation Council states and the Arabian Peninsula, both from within the UAE and from abroad.
 It works to preserve the UAE’s unique culture, heritage and traditions and is part of the Ministry of Presidential Affairs of the UAE.

 The original documents often exist in archives not located within the Gulf region, making access difficult for those who don’t know where to look.
 AGDA presents electronic copies of these records along with tools to search, tag and download them.
 The initial phase of the project collects material from The National Archives, UK represents documents from the British Government about the region.
 Most of these documents were written by British officials and record their perspective on events and their impressions of people they met in the region.
 They provide a unique contemporary resource but, as with all historical documents, must be understood in the context of their times.